gmtribe/launchpad-CCA/docs/autogen/src/src/interfaces/IContinuousClearingAuction.sol/interface.IContinuousClearingAuction.md

 ```

 ### InvalidAmount
-Error thrown when not enough amount is deposited
+Error thrown when an invalid value is deposited

 ```solidity